Public Service Loan Forgiveness

 Certify Employment

-Step 3: Fill out and Submit PSLF Form
+Step 3: PSLF Form

 Income-Driven Payment Plan

-Step 4: You must be on an income-driven repayment plan
+Step 4: Get on an income-driven repayment plan

 Apply

-Step 5: Apply for Forgiveness
+Step 6: Apply for Forgiveness